facebook/react-native-website/docs/communication-android.md

 ### Calling native functions from React Native (native modules)

 Native modules are Java classes that are available in JS.
-Typically one instance of each module is created per JS bridge.
+Typically, one instance of each module is created per JS bridge.
 They can export arbitrary functions and constants to React Native.
 They have been covered in detail in [this article](native-modules-android.md).

 > **_Warning_**: All native modules share the same namespace.
 Watch out for name collisions when creating new ones.